koestler/go-iotdevice/README.md

     ConnectTimeout: 5s                                     # optional, default 5s, how long to wait for the SYN+ACK packet, increase on slow networks
     TopicPrefix: go-iotdevice/                             # optional, %Prefix% is replaced with this string
     ReadOnly: false                                        # optional, default false, when true, no messages are sent to the server (overriding MaxBacklogSize, AvailabilityEnable, StructureEnable, TelemetryEnable, RealtimeEnable)
-    MaxBacklogSize: 256                                    # optional, default 256, max number of mqtt messages to store when connection is offline
+    MaxBacklogSize: 256                                    # optional, default 256, max number of mqtt messages to store when tconnection is offline

     MqttDevices:                                           # optional, default empty, which mqtt devices shall receive messages from this client
       bmv1:                                                # mandatory, the identifier of the MqttDevice